RonanQuigley/ronanquigley.github.io/blog-dev/content/a-trick-to-speed-up-and-slim-down-bloated-node-images.md

 find . -type f | sed -n 's/.*\.\(.*\)/\1/p' | sort | uniq -c | sort -n
 ```

 It's frustrating that I have to do this in the first place just to try and mitigate for dependency bloat.
-For personal projects I've moved away from Node to languages that ship as single binary to avoid this problem altogether.
+For personal projects I've moved away from Node to languages that ship as a single binary to avoid this problem altogether.

 ## Other options